openrecoveryireland-app-HQ/MosaicBytes/README.md

-# OpenRecovery
+# MosaicBytes

-OpenRecovery is an early-stage recovery support project being developed through the Student Inc. entrepreneurship program.
+MosaicBytes is the website and digital home for Mosaic, an early-stage recovery support app being developed through the Student Inc. entrepreneurship programme.

-The project is being built to explore ways of providing private, accessible and non-judgemental support between meetings, counselling sessions and other forms of recovery support.
+Mosaic is being built to explore ways of providing private, accessible, and non-judgemental support between meetings, counselling sessions, treatment, and other forms of recovery support.

-OpenRecovery is currently in the research, validation and prototype development stage.
-Feedback is being gathered from people in recovery, treatment providers and recovery support organisations to help ensure the project is built around real-world needs.
+The project is currently in the research, validation, and prototype development stage.
+Feedback is being gathered from people in recovery, treatment providers, and recovery support organisations to help ensure Mosaic is built around real-world needs.

-Current Status
+## Current Status

-Research and stakeholder engagement ongoing
+- Research and stakeholder engagement ongoing
-Prototype under development
+- Prototype under development
-Website and digital presence being established
+- Website and digital presence being established

-Contact
+## Contact

-Email: openrecoveryireland@gmail.com
+Email: stevencondra1971@gmail.com

-Website: openrecoveryireland.com
+Website: MosaicBytes.com